//Illustration by Madison Lauterbach | firstname.lastname@example.org

 Every year, thousands of sex workers across the country file their taxes just like the rest of us.
 However, unlike the average 9-to-5, sex workers could face some unique challenges come tax season.

-Sex work encompasses a wide range of professions with varying degrees of legality—anything from escorts to cam girls, dominatrices, strippers, sugar babies and everything in between.
+Sex work encompasses a wide range of professions with varying degrees of legality—escorts, cam girls, dominatrices, strippers, sugar babies and everything in between.
 But regardless of legality, a stigma remains that leads to discrimination, especially on websites such as PayPal, Venmo and OnlyFans.